Pre- and postnatal tobacco and cannabis exposure and child behavior problems: Bidirectional associations, joint effects, and sex differences

 Fungus: Like bacteria exposure and potential infections, mold/fungus can accumulate after a vaping product is purchased.
 Good maintenance/cleansing practices help to prevent this risk, and appropriate hygiene around the consumption of vaping products typically minimizes this concern.

 Particulate Matter: When using and re-using vaporizer tools (pens, vaporizer ovens, edibles), foreign particulate matter may break-off from cartridges, or may accidentally enter into products that were previously free of these contaminants.
 Many of the popular vaporizer cartridges, for example, seem to come from three facilities in China and are sold, worldwide, because of the attractive low price-point.
 Across the US, lab evidence has discovered evidence of small particles of the cartridges themselves (plastics, metals, other materials.)
-These particles can cause irritation to the lungs and may stimulate an inflammatory response.
+These particles can cause irritation to, or have toxic local effects on, the lungs.
+These reactions can certainly stimulate an inflammatory response which is sometimes equally uncomfortable as the offending irritation.

 Coughing: Vaporizing a product which causes the user to cough excessively can risk the accidental aspiration of bacteria or particles from the mouth.
 These particles, if small enough, can cause inflammation or infection in the lungs.